Team-Nutshell/nutshellengine-docs/source/types/File/index.rst

 File
 ====

-File is a list of functions that can be used to retreive some information about files.
+File is a list of functions that can be used to retrieve some information about files.

 Functions
 ---------